-Should you use Free Website Development, also known as Free Website Builder, after taking a web development tutorial or should you consider getting a professional website for your business?
+Should you use Free Website Development, also known as Free Website Builders, after taking a web development tutorial or should you consider getting a professional website for your business?

 Sad facts are that even now, mid-2016, about 50% of small businesses don’t have a website and that over 50% existing sites are heavily outdated.
 By outdated I mean websites are not responsive (can’t be properly watched on mobile devices) and they lack some of the most common features.